Arizona HELOC Guide 2026: Compare Rates, Requirements & Top Lenders

 What Are Current HELOC Rates in Arizona in 2026?

-Desert Financial’s most competitive rate is available to members with 740+ credit scores, representing a prime minus 1.50% arrangement for top-tier borrowers.
+Desert Financial’s most competitive rate is available to members with 740+ credit scores, who qualify for the lowest tier of its pricing at approximately 7.00% APR.
 For Valley homeowners with strong credit and at least 20% equity remaining after the HELOC, this is among the most competitive HELOC pricing available anywhere in the country.

 For current rate data updated monthly, including HELOC rates, home equity loan rates, and the prime rate, the Arizona Home Equity Rates page tracks all three in one place.